Sakura-Con: History

 In 2002 the convention utilized 70 percent of the convention space at the Seattle Airport Hilton & Conference Center along with having county representatives and the local Japanese Consulate General speak at opening ceremonies.
 Several guests canceled appearances in 2003, Yoko Ishida and Maria Yamamoto due to Pioneer company policy on traveling during international strife, and Akitaro Daichi and Atsushi Okuda.
 The 2004 convention had a warm body attendance cap of 4,500 people.
 In 2005 Sakura-Con had to limit its attendance to 5,100 and turned people away, resulting in the convention's move to the Washington State Convention & Trade Center.

 The event ran for over 55 hours in 2007 and had 1,200 hours of programming, with only about half the attendees being from the Seattle area.
 Tatsunori Konno, the CEO of Bandai Visual USA, was heavily questioned about the company's pricing policies during their 2007 panel.
 In 2009 the event included five concerts, three dances, a large gaming area, seven theaters, and over 1,000 hours of programming.
 Registration line waits of three hours or more occurred due to the convention's growth.
 Sakura-Con in 2009 brought an estimated $13 million to the Seattle economy.

 The convention covered six floors in 2010 and included six gaming rooms, seven panel rooms, and five video rooms.
 At the opening ceremonies a wedding proposal occurred between two staff members.
 The Dazzle Vision and High and Mighty Color concert had over 4,000 attendees.
 Exist Trace's concert in 2011 drew over 3,000 attendees.
 Before the 2012 convention around 12,000 attendees pre-registered.
 Sakura-Con 2013 had the second largest impact of area conventions, adding $19 million to the local economy.
 During the 2014 convention a cosplayer was held up at the nearby Freeway Park.
 Sakura-Con was cancelled in 2020 and 2021 due to the COVID-19 pandemic.

+The Cheesecake Factory at the Seattle Convention Center caught fire during Sakura-Con 2025, which caused the Artist Alley to have a delayed opening.